How is a Trust created?

 order to permit a disabled or mentally incapacitated person to have the

 benefits of property held for his or her use without granting control of assets

 to that individual.
 A trustee manages the property, ensuring that the assets are not

-used for food or shelter and thereby enabling the disabled person to retain Medicaid eligibility and certain
+used for food, shelter or other countable expenses and thereby enabling the disabled person to retain Medicaid eligibility and certain

 government benefits.
 The assets of special needs trusts established with the property of the disabled person are subject to claim by Medicaid on the person's death.
 The remaining assets of a special needs trust established by a third party such as a family member may pass to another beneficiary on the death of the disabled person.

 Sometimes the person establishing the trust has concerns about a beneficiary’s ability to manage trust assets well, or wishes to prevent trust assets from being attached by creditors if a beneficiary is sued.
 A spendthrift clause specifies that a beneficiary's interest shall not be transferable or assignable by the beneficiary, or be subject to the claims of the beneficiary's creditors.
 Creditors' demands for supply of necessities are sometimes allowed.
 A spendthrift clause cannot be used to avoid claims for alimony or child support.